Resocram/youtube_highlights/README.md

 ### How to use
 1. leave comments on the youtube video in the format `$c xx:xx-yy:yy`.
 Note that for time stamps like 1:24, they should be represtend as 01:24

+1. run `python main.py`
-1. enter links, press enter after each link
+2. enter links, press enter after each link
-2. press f to start generating highlights
+3. press f to start generating highlights